19hours/sg-statutes/Acts/School Boards (Incorporation) Act.md

 (a) any proposals by a governing board of a school have been approved under section 9;

-(b) the registration of the school concerned under the Education Act [Cap.
-87] is cancelled; or
+(b) the registration of the school concerned under the Education Act (Cap.
+87) is cancelled; or

-(c) the administration of a school has been taken over by the Director under section 10 for a period exceeding 12 months,
+(c) the conduct of a school has been taken over by the Director‑General under section 10 for a period exceeding 12 months,

 the Minister may, by order published in theGazette, make provisions for the winding up of the governing board of the school and the disposal of the property of the governing board.